DasariKavya575/Airlines-Data-Analysis/README.md

 # ✈️ AIRLINE MARKET INSIGHTS AND PRICING ANALYSIS

 **Overview**
-Conducted an in-depth analysis of commercial flight records to uncover trends in pricing, demand, departure/arrival patterns, and route popularity.
-This project uses the dataset you uploaded (`airlines_flights_data.csv`) and the analysis notebook (`AIRLINE_MARKET_INSIGHTS_AND_PRICING_ANALYSIS.ipynb`) to produce data cleaning, feature engineering, exploratory analysis, and visualizations.
-Implemented in **Google Colab / Jupyter Notebook** with Python (pandas, matplotlib, seaborn).
+Analyzed 300,000+ Indian airline records using Python and SQL to uncover pricing trends, route demand, and travel patterns, with complete data cleaning, feature engineering, EDA, and visualizations to support data-driven airline optimization.

 ---